UNICEF Ambassador, Forbes 30 Under 30, America’s Top Young Scientist, TED Speaker, STEM Influencer, TIME’s first ‘Kid of the Year’

-Gitanjali Rao is a 13-year-old 9th grader who has conducted research at the University of Colorado’s Department of Cell Biology to find a solution for prescription opioid addiction.
+Gitanjali Rao in 2018 aged just 13 conducted research at the University of Colorado’s Department of Cell Biology to find a solution for prescription opioid addiction.
 By using the latest research into genetic engineering, she created a colourimetry-based app and device.

 The initiative was a world finalist in the Technovation challenge and received a Health Pillar award from TCS Ignite Innovation.
-Gitanjali Rao first introduced the device which is due to be launched in November 2019 at the TEDtalksNayibaat India.
+Gitanjali Rao first introduced the device which was launched in November 2019 at the TEDtalksNayibaat India.
 She continues fine-tuning the device under the mentorship of Dr. Michael McMurray from the University of Colorado.

-Gitanjali Rao has recently been included in Marvel’s Hero Project.
+As a result of her growing profile, Gitanjali has was included in Marvel’s Hero Project.
 The project puts the spotlight on extraordinary and inspiring young people striving to do better, be better, and who try to make a difference in the world.
-The segment on Gitanjali Rao is due for airing in March 2020.

-Besides her work on opioid addiction, Gitanjali Rao is also working on implementing a Cyberbullying app.
-Under the guidance of Microsoft, it is based on AI/Machine Learning in the ‘KINDLY’ community.
-She was awarded the ecybermission STEM in Action grant to implement this solution.
+Besides her work on opioid addiction, Gitanjali Rao developed and implemented a Cyberbullying app called KINDLY under the guidance of Microsoft.
+It is based on AI/Machine Learning in the KINDLY community.
+She was awarded the cyber mission STEM in Action grant to implement this solution.

 In 2017, Gitanjali Rao was named America’s Top Young Scientist by the Discovery Education 3M Young Scientist Challenge.
 Her patent-pending device allows for lead detection in water faster than current techniques.
 She also won a global Paradigm science challenge and is a David Young Scholar.
 She has received several scholarships and achievements for science, arts, and community service.